 Treatment

 When trying to establish the cause of a child’s eczema, it may help to keep a diary of symptoms and potential triggers.
-By avoiding these triggers, it may be possible to prevent flare-ups of symptoms.
+Avoiding these triggers may prevent flare-ups of symptoms.

-Seborrheic dermatitis causes a rash to develop on areas of skin that contain many oil-producing glands.
+Seborrheic dermatitis, or cradle cap, causes a rash to develop on areas of skin that contain many oil-producing glands.

-In babies, the rash mainly appears on the scalp, and people commonly refer to it as cradle cap.
-However, cradle cap can also affect the cheeks, particularly around the eyes and nose.
+In babies, the rash mainly appears on the scalp but can also affect the cheeks, particularly around the eyes and nose.

 The rash may have the following characteristics: